By Paula Parker

-My friend was so happy with the dental treatment that they had received; we decided to re-look at having dental work done ourselves.
+My friend was extremely happy with the dental treatment that they had received; so we decided to re-look at having dental work done ourselves.

-We took our friends recommendation highly as she was not only extremely happy with the dental treatment that they had received, but she has also worked as a dental nurse in Australia.
+We took our friends recommendation highly as she has also worked as a dental nurse in Australia.

 With our search for a dentist in Phuket over, we decided to book our flights and our first couple of night’s accommodation close to the dental clinic.

 We arrived in Phuket on a Friday evening, and checked into our room and headed down the road to locate the dentist.
 The clinic was no more then a five minute walk from our hotel.

 The following morning we went back to the Dentist Dental Clinic to make our appointments, the receptionist was very professional and friendly and the dental clinic looked very clean and welcoming.

 The initial consultation with the dentist was a general check up and clean.

 The dentist found that I needed 2 tooth fillings and he also x rayed a tooth that I had previously had root canal treatment on, in which he found was abscessed.

 My husband needed just one filling and all were done on the one day.